syedhassaanahmed/log-storage-service/README.md

 ### Assumptions:
 - Re-uploading zip files with same name will override them.
-- Zip archive has flat structure inside and no hierarchies.

 ### Future improvements:
 - Instead of directly putting in Blob storage, store archive on local disk first and let a `WebJob` upload them to Blob storage.
 Download Requests in the meantime can be served from disk.